evanfrank/evanfrank/README.md

 # Bio

-Hi, I am Evan Frank, /evanfrank, I’m interested in Physics, Data Science, and Machine Learning, and Finance.
-My background is in coding for physics experimentation and business analytics applications.
+Hi, I am Evan Frank, /evanfrank, I’m interested in Data Engineering, Data Science, and Machine Learning, and Finance.
+My background is in coding for physics experimentation and ETL/ELT pipelines for finacial infroamtion

 Technical Business Analyst for Dynamo Software.